 2. Find a reliable team

 Finding a reliable partner for software modernization is the essential step for any business that lacks eternal talent for such a project or wants to allocate its resources to other projects.
 This is mostly relevant for non-IT businesses that have limited technical expertise on board.
 Finding a reliable software partner might prove to be a challenge in its own right, but you need to be sure of the technical skills of the people you partner with for legacy modernization.
-Ranking websites such as Clutch may help you narrow the search list down.
-Then you can proceed to contact potential vendors and select the right partner for the job.
+Ranking websites such as Clutch may help you narrow down the search list.
+Then, you can proceed to contact potential vendors and select the right partner for the job.

-Read more: 15 best software engineering companies in 2022 and beyond
+Read more: 15 best software engineering companies

 3. Map a modernization timeline

 After selecting among the appropriate legacy system modernization strategies, we need to come up with a reasonable timeline.
-Modernization cannot take 5 years because, by the time you finish, the system will require modernization all anew.
+Modernization cannot take five years because, by the time you finish, the system will require modernization all anew.
 That is why the modernization timeline must be realistic and as swift as possible at the same time.
 N-iX experts will make sure to select an approach that guarantees the required results fast without cutting corners.

 4. Start small and test with a focus group

 Legacy software modernization can begin on a small scale.
 You can start to rework certain features of your IT infrastructure or replace them with new ones.
 Our team can roll out and test new features on a limited scale.
 You will observe the changes in a smaller focus group, see whether the new solutions work or not, and then decide whether the modernization works the way you have envisioned.
-That way, you can gradually improve the performance of your system getting rid of the problematic areas and enriching your system with innovative functionality.
+That way, you can gradually improve the performance of your system, getting rid of problematic areas and enriching your system with innovative functionality.

 5. Scale